Courses offered in High Schools

 Family Educational Rights and Privacy Act of 1974 (FERPA)

-- Remember that students’ educational information (i.e., academic and financial) cannot be discussed with parents without the student’s signed consent to do so due to federal regulations (i.e., FERPA).
+- Students’ educational information (i.e., academic and financial) CANNOT be discussed with parents without the student’s signed consent to do so due to federal regulations (i.e., FERPA).

-- Students who want their parents to be able to discuss this information with university personnel must complete and submit a Consent to Release Student Information form, which is located under the Parents link at the bottom of the page.
+- Students who want their parents to be able to discuss this information with university personnel must complete and submit a Consent to Release Student Information Form.
 Submit this form with their registration form.